-The global economic recovery that unfolded throughout 2016 was initially driven by the industrial sector, which was reflected in a surge in the commodities and energy sectors.
+The global economic recovery that unfolded throughout 2016 was initially driven by the industrial sector, which was reflected in a surge in commodity prices in the mining and energy sectors.
 These industries were supported by a large economic stimulus package implemented by China in 2015.
 However, by the early part of 2017, prices in these sectors were easing.
 By mid-2017, prices had fallen to more sustainable levels as Chinese policy tightened.